I Ching Guide

 Section 02

-Read the lower and upper trigram together
+Read lower and upper trigrams as a relationship

 Section 03